-This information describes herpes zoster (shingles), including how it is spread and treated.
+This information explains herpes zoster (shingles), including how it’s spread and treated.

 What is herpes zoster?

 Herpes zoster, also called shingles, is an infection caused by the varicella virus.
-It only develops in people who have had chickenpox in the past.
-After chickenpox is gone, the varicella virus stays in the body as an inactive virus.
+This is the same virus that causes chickenpox.
+Herpes zoster only develops in people who have had chickenpox in the past.
+After your chickenpox are gone, the varicella virus stays in your body as an inactive virus.
+This means that you may not feel symptoms, but the virus is still in your body.
 When the varicella virus becomes active again, it causes herpes zoster.Back to top

 What are the symptoms of herpes zoster?

-People with herpes zoster develop a rash that looks similar to chickenpox.
+People with herpes zoster develop a rash that looks like chickenpox.
 It can cause itching, burning, and pain.

 With localized herpes zoster, the rash usually appears as a wide strip on one side of the body.
 With disseminated (more widespread) herpes zoster, the rash covers a wider area of the body.Back to top